-I then became sick with CRPS and then Lyme Disease/Bartonella in 2011/2012.
+I then became sick with CRPS and another chronic illness in 2011/2012.
 After losing the ability to work for several months, I opened my own skincare and makeup business so I could control my schedule.
 I did my best to work part-time and only wore makeup on days I worked because NO ONE would trust a makeup artist who doesn’t actually have makeup on!
 Some days I felt awful so I kept my makeup minimal, some days I was able to do more “complex” looks.

 I realized early on that I had to figure out how to do my makeup even when I really didn’t feel well which sometimes meant getting REALLY creative.

 Sometimes I would take makeup with me to work so I could do my makeup once my pain pills kicked in.
 Sometimes the night before I had to do a big early wedding party, I would do my eye makeup before I went to bed so when I woke up in a lot of pain there would be less makeup for me to struggle through.
 Sometimes I would feel so cruddy I would slap on some foundation, blush and a bold lipstick then hide my eyes behind my glasses hoping no one noticed I barely had any eye makeup on.

 If I wasn’t working (aka laying in bed) I rarely wore makeup.